1.1. Introduction to ASEMS

 - Provides an assurance framework to monitor the organisation’s performance in managing health, safety and environmental protection.

-- They comply with Safety and Environmental legislation and policy.
+Ensuring products, systems and services meet their Safety and Environmental requirements and comply with Safety and Environmental legislation and policy.

 DE&S Balanced Matrix.
 The balanced matrix approach being introduced as part of DE&S Transformation will see responsibilities shared between Functions and Delivery Teams.
 The Functions will own the processes and provide the people with the specialist skills that Delivery Teams need, whilst the Delivery Teams are responsible for agreeing the scope and schedule of their work with the customer, managing the supply chain and managing performance.

 1.4.2.
 Safety and Environmental Documentation Hierarchy

 MOD produces publications on Health, Safety and Environmental Protection in a hierarchy of four levels:

 - Level 1 – Departmental Policy.
 Departmental (MOD) policy, e.g. DSA01.1 Defence Policy for Health, Safety and Environmental Protection is a Level 1 publication which contains the Secretary of State for Defence’s policy statement and describes in high-level terms the corporate system for the management of environmental protection and safety in the MOD.
 It also provides strategic direction to Defence Regulators charged with developing environment and safety policy and Top Level Budget holders and Trading Fund Agency / Bespoke Trading Entity Chief Executives responsible for implementing it;

 - Level 2 – Defence Regulations.
 MOD Regulations owned by Defence Regulators.
 These MOD wide, domain specific publications expand upon the requirements of DSA01.1 Defence Policy for Health, Safety and Environmental Protection to enable the MOD and those responsible to demonstrate that acceptable levels of safety and environmental protection are achieved;